How marketers can use content to generate better buyer insights | Turtl

-How technology marketers can use content to generate better buyer insights and own the customer experience...
+How marketers can use content to generate better buyer insights and own the customer experience.

-How technology marketers can use content to generate better buyer insights and own the customer experience
+How marketers at your business can use content to generate better buyer insights and own the customer experience

 The customer insights gauntlet

 Tech marketers must pick up the insights gauntlet

 To improve its strategic position within the business, marketing must capture useful data and translate insights into a language the business can use to nurture and close sales.
 This is no mean feat.

 A recent study by Deloitte Insights found CMOs are suffering from a crisis of confidence.
 Only 5% feel highly confident in their ability to affect the strategic direction of the business.
 A key opportunity identified in the report is for the CMO to take ownership of the customer experience and to champion the voice of the customer across the business.